-A Latin GRAMMY nominated musician, Mister G is a leading figure in the children’s music world, Mister G (Ben Gundersheimer) is a former indie rocker who was awarded the first songwriting scholarship in the history of Berklee College of Music.
-He toured internationally prior to earning a Master of Education and becoming a full-time family musician and teaching artist.
+A Latin GRAMMY nominated musician, Mister G is a leading figure in the children’s music world.
+A former indie rocker who was awarded the first songwriting scholarship in the history of Berklee College of Music, Mister G (aka Ben Gundersheimer) toured internationally prior to earning a Master of Education and becoming a full-time family musician and teaching artist.

 Mister G’s story begins when he was just about the same age as his devoted fans.
 Growing up as the son of noted children’s book author and illustrator Karen Gundersheimer, Mister G learned to value great writing for kids at a young age.
 After begging his parents to let him switch from recorder to guitar lessons, he started writing his first songs at the age of nine.

 Ben’s origins as a bilingual songwriter trace back to his decision to study Spanish in middle school.
 At the time, he was convinced that he would grow up to be a baseball player and he wanted to be able to speak Spanish to his future teammates.
 While he never made it to the major leagues, his knowledge and love of Spanish have allowed him to carve out a unique path in the children’s music world.

 ABC Fiesta, his literacy-themed, bilingual CD, was released in September 2013 in celebration of Hispanic Heritage Month.
 Inspired by his tours throughout Latin America, including Mexico, Guatemala, and Colombia, the album spans a wide range of musical styles from rock to reggae, funk to folk and a host of Latin influences.